wp-plugins/child-theme-configurator/readme.txt

 = Where are the .php files? =

-The configurator automatically adds a blank functions.php file to the child theme directory.
-Other parent theme files can be copied using the "Files" tab.
-Theme images and a custom screenshot can be uploaded there as well.
+The Child Theme Configurator automatically adds a blank functions.php file to the child theme directory.
+You can copy parent theme template files using the Files tab.
+If you want to create new templates and directories you will have to create/upload them manually via FTP or SSH.
+Remember that a child theme will automatically inherit the parent theme's templates unless they also exist in the child theme directory.
+Only copy templates that you intend to customize.

 = How do I change a specific color/font style/background? =